-Why be Firewise?
+Why Be Firewise?

 Being Firewise means understanding the potential fire risks you face based on your location and applying protective measures to reduce your risk of suffering loss of life or property to fire.
 There is no way to make your property ‘fireproof’; however, you can reduce the chance you lose your home if a fire were to spark.
 While firewise techniques typically only apply to wildfire safety, it is essential that homeowners also prepare for a structure fire.